|

 For

-way to or coming from Cambodia) flights operate daily between Phu Quoc and Rach Gia on the Vietnamese mainland which take
+those wishing to travel to or from the Mekong Delta, Vietnam Airlines operate direct flights between Rach Gia on the Vietnamese mainland and Phu Quoc which take

-Rach Gia port.
-A one-way ferry ticket costs up to 270,000 VND (about 14 US Dollars) and the voyage takes two and a half hours.
-There is now also an authorised passenger ferry which travels between Ha Tien and Phu Quoc scheduled for every day.
+Also, there are daily passenger boats to Phu Quoc using Rach Gia port and the voyage takes two and a half hours.
+There is now also an authorised passenger boat which travels between Ha Tien and Phu Quoc scheduled for every day.

 However, take note that whilst these boats are scheduled to sail this is not always the case!